 Have the last 1/2 cup of flour ready to use in the kneading process.
 Spread prepared work surface with a little of the flour.
 Turn out dough onto work surface, scrape the bowl out very well.
 Coat both of your hands with flour and start to knead dough.
 Knead until the dough comes together into a smooth ball and is not sticky, you can add some of the reserved half cup of flour little by little, as to prevent sticking.
 Dough will gradually absorb a little more flour and become a smooth ball.
 Dough should be soft and pliable but not sticky.
 Do not add too much flour.

-Place kneaded dough ball back into bowl you used to mix dough, clean out first.
+Place kneaded dough ball back into large bowl you used to mix dough, clean out first.
 Cover with a loose piece of plastic wrap and then a tea towel.
 Place the bowl in warm draft free place.
 Let it rise about 2 hours or until doubled in volume.
 Separate the challah.*

-Now that the loaves have doubled in size, Brush beaten egg carefully on Challah with a light hand so as not deflate, taking care not to drip.
-I prefer using a small silicone basting brush to apply egg.
+Now that the loaves have doubled in size, Brush beaten egg carefully on Challah with a light hand so as not to deflate the loaves.
+I prefer using a silicone basting brush to apply egg.
 Sprinkle with sesame seeds.
 Bake 30-35 minutes depending on the size, until dark golden brown.
 Remove from oven and place baked breads on cooling rack to preserve the crisp bottoms.

 Sometimes, I make Challahs ahead and freeze them individually in heavy duty foil wrap.
 I reheat them in the foil in the oven.
 They taste freshly made when reheated like this.
 You can make several batches at once and freeze if you have the space.